AshTai/MedMR/README.md

-# MedMR
- Multiply robust estimation of natural indirect effects with multiple ordered mediators.
+# MedMR: Multiply robust estimation of natural indirect effects with multiple ordered mediators.
  To install this package, please copy and paste following codes into your R session:

 1. install.packages("devtools")